TABLE OF CONTENTS

 A VA loan, or a Veterans Affairs loan, is a loan that is guaranteed by the US Department of Veterans Affairs for those who have or are currently serving in the US military.

-In the past, traditionally, VA loans were only available to those who had served in the military, making them non-assumable by any other purchaser or borrower.
+In the past, VA loans were only available to those who had served in the military, making them non-assumable by any other purchaser or borrower.
 However, the flexibility of VA loans has expanded, now making loans from the Veterans Affairs office assumable by others who meet broader specifications.

 Keep reading to find out whether you can assume a VA loan.